Cynsar-Foundation/second.exchange/README.md

 ## Key Features

-1. Create blog posts, content, or collections that are stored on the client-side and relayed using Nostr.
+1. Create blog posts, content, or collections that are stored on the client-side and can be synced by anyone over the internet.
-2. Follow people and content that interest you.
+2. Follow people and content that interest you live peer syncing only when you want.
-3. Group content based on your preferences and topics of interest.
+3. Group content based on your preferences and topics of interest only when you want.
 4. Future features in the pipeline include adding tips, votes, and more.
 5. Pay for content to support creators.
+6. Take away your content to other services such as Nostr, Blue Sky, etc.

 ## Getting Started